vowstar/k210-linux-nommu/linux-kernel/Documentation/networking/af_xdp.rst

    A number of other ways are possible all up to the capabilities of the NIC you have.

-Q: Can I use the XSKMAP to implement a switch betwen different umems in copy mode?
+Q: Can I use the XSKMAP to implement a switch between different umems in copy mode?

 A: The short answer is no, that is not supported at the moment.
 The